jeremykerr/equanimous-tribble/README.md

 It's very likely that this will take awhile, and as entered it is not verbose, so your terminal will look hung.
 Don't panic, just let it go for 10-15 minutes if need be.
 It took 5 minutes on my system using the specific brands of micro SD cards I purchased.

 After this command is finished running, your micro SD card should contain the Raspbian operating system.
+In order to ensure that it is safe to remove, run 'sync' in the terminal before removing.

+    jeremykerr@jeremykerr ~ $ sync

 #### Configuring Raspbian on your Raspberry Pi